Lurker00/PhoneBook/README.md

 Video is streamed to a Miracast device.
 Android device can be charged from PhoneBook at the same time.
 I didn't hear that sound worked in Android.

 If ADB is enabled on the device, the firmware establish connection and pushes jar-file and shell script to start a background process which should accept touch screen events from PhoneBook and simulate touches on Android devices.
 Check `/data/local/tmp/.sagevt/` for `sagevt.jar` and `script.sh`.
+[Follow this link](https://github.com/Lurker00/PhoneBook-sagevt) for a custom build and more details.

 The firmware has a code to accept video stream via ADB connection, but I don't know whether it is actually used.